-4.6.2.16 Signature <Signature> (digital signature of the ApplicationResponse)
+4.6.2.16 Signature < Signature > (digital signature of the ApplicationResponse)

-Presence: [0..1] Definition: Digital signature.
+Definition: Digital signature.
 This element is created by the XML Digital Signature operation by the bank.
 It is included in this schema as optional element to allow schema validation of the ApplicationRequest element with or without the Signature.
-Its content is specified by the XML Digital Signature standard.
+Its content is specified by the XML Digital Signature standards.